Houndmouth

-Houndmouth is an American alternative blues and rock band from New Albany, Indiana, formed in 2011, consisting of Matt Myers (guitar, vocals), Caleb Hickman (keyboard, vocals), Zak Appleby (bass, vocals), and Shane Cody (drums, vocals).
-Starting in 2022, Sam Filiatreau filled in for Appleby on tour.
+Houndmouth is an American alternative blues and rock band from New Albany, Indiana, formed in 2011, consisting of Matt Myers (guitar, vocals), Caleb Hickman (keyboard, vocals) and Zac Anderson (bass, vocals).

 Background

 Houndmouth formed in the summer of 2011.
-After playing locally in Louisville and Indiana, they performed at the SXSW music festival in March 2012 to promote their homemade self-titled EP.
+After playing locally in Louisville, Kentucky and Indiana, they performed at the SXSW music festival in March 2012 to promote their homemade self-titled EP.
 Geoff Travis, the head of Rough Trade was in the audience and offered a contract shortly after.
-In 2012, the band was named "Band Of The Week" by The Guardian.
+In 2012, the band was named "Band of the Week" by The Guardian.

 From the Hills Below the City (2013)

 In 2013 Houndmouth's debut album, From the Hills Below the City, was released by Rough Trade.
 This led to performances on Letterman, Conan, World Cafe, and several major festivals (ACL, Americana Music Festival, Bonnaroo, Lollapalooza, and Newport Folk Festival).
-Spin and Esquire.com named Houndmouth a "must-see" band at Lollapalooza, and Garden & Gun said, "You'd be hard pressed to find a more effortless, well-crafted mix of roots and rock this year than the debut album from this Louisville quartet."
+Spin and Esquire named Houndmouth a "must-see" band at Lollapalooza, and Garden & Gun said, "You'd be hard pressed to find a more effortless, well-crafted mix of roots and rock this year than the debut album from this Louisville quartet."